 Figure 6.
-Poisoning Cases 2011 - 2014: Rodenticide vs other
+Poisoning Cases 2011 - 2015: Rodenticide vs 'Others'

-Poisons other than rodenticides have accounted for 52% of all incidents recorded and confirmed during the period of the RAPTOR protocol to date.
+Poisons other than rodenticides have accounted for 42% of all incidents recorded and confirmed during the period of the RAPTOR protocol to date.
 These poisons are namely Carbofuran, Alphachloralose, Methiocarb and Lead.
 The incidents involving lead were accidental.
 The other poisons would have been used with the intent of targeting wildlife.
-Methiocarb, a molluscicide, will be banned from 19 September 2015.
+Methiocarb, a molluscicide, was banned since 19 September 2015.
 The biocides Carbofuran and Alphachloralose have been discussed above.

-Rodenticides have been recorded in 48% of incidents thusfar.
+Rodenticides have been recorded in 58% of incidents thusfar.
 As discussed already, their presence and impact is taken to be secondary and unintentional.
 Nonetheless, they have lethal properties and their presence in protected wildlife is unwelcome.
 The Campaign for Responsible Rodenticide Use has been established with key objectives that involve reducing the prevalence of rodenticides in protected wildlife (Appendix 6).